Camp (style): Theatre

+In the UK, the music hall tradition of pantomime, which often uses drag and other features of camp, remains a popular form of entertainment for families and young children.
+Most towns and cities in the UK stage at least one pantomime between November and February, drawing in an estimated £146 million in 2014.

 Distinguishing between kitsch and camp

-The words "camp" and "kitsch" are often used interchangeably; both may relate to art, literature, music, or any object that carries an aesthetic value.
-However, "kitsch" refers specifically to the work itself, whereas "camp" is a mode of performance.
-Thus, a person may consume kitsch intentionally or unintentionally.
-Camp, as Susan Sontag observed, is always a way of consuming or performing culture "in quotation marks".
+The words camp and kitsch are often used interchangeably, though they are distinct.
+Camp is rooted in a specifically queer sensibility, informed by queer identity and culture, whereas kitsch is rooted in the rise of mass-produced art and popular culture for the mainstream.
+Both terms may relate to an object or work that carries aesthetic value, but kitsch refers specifically to the work itself, whereas camp is a sensibility as well as a mode of performance.
+A person may consume kitsch intentionally or unintentionally, but camp, as Susan Sontag observed, is always a way of consuming or performing culture "in quotation marks".

-Sontag also distinguishes between "naive" and "deliberate" camp, and examines Christopher Isherwood's distinction between low camp, which he associated with cross-dressing practices and drag performances, and high camp, which included "the whole emotional basis of the Ballet, for example, and of course of Baroque art".
+Sontag also distinguishes between naïve and deliberate camp, and examines Christopher Isherwood's distinction between low camp—which he associated with cross-dressing and drag performances—and high camp—which included "the whole emotional basis of the Ballet, for example, and of course of Baroque art".
+High camp has also been used to describe drag that is more subtle or ironic, as opposed to drag that is more parodic and obvious (and thus low camp).

 According to sociologist Andrew Ross, camp combines outmoded and contemporary forms of style, fashion, and technology.
 Often characterized by the reappropriation of a "throwaway Pop aesthetic", camp works to intermingle the categories of "high" and "low" culture.
 Objects may become camp objects because of their historical association with a power now in decline.
 As opposed to kitsch, camp reappropriates culture in an ironic fashion, whereas kitsch is indelibly sincere.
-Additionally, kitsch may be seen as a quality of an object, while camp, "tends to refer to a subjective process".
-Those who identify objects as "camp" commemorate the distance mirrored in the process through which, "unexpected value can be located in some obscure or exorbitant object."
+Additionally, kitsch may be seen as a quality of an object, while camp "tends to refer to a subjective process".
+Those who identify objects as "camp" note the distance often apparent in the process through which "unexpected value can be located in some obscure or exorbitant object."

-In the Western World

-Comedian Kenneth Williams wrote in a diary entry for 1 January 1947: "Went to Singapore with Stan—very camp evening, was followed, but tatty types so didn't bother to make overtures."
-Although it applies to gay men, it is a specific adjective used to describe a man who openly promotes the fact that he is gay by being outwardly garish or eccentric, for example, the character Daffyd Thomas in the English comedy skit show Little Britain.
-"Camp" forms a strong element in UK culture, and many so-called gay icons and objects are chosen as such because they are camp.
-Performers such as Elton John Kylie Minogue, John Inman, Lawrence Llewelyn Bowen, Lulu, Graham Norton, Mika, Lesley Joseph, Ruby Wax, Dale Winton and Cilla Black, as well as the music hall tradition of the pantomime are camp elements in popular culture.
-The British tradition of the "Last Night of the Proms" has been said to glory in "nostalgia, camp, and pastiche".
-Thomas Dworzak published a collection of "last portrait" photographs of young Taliban soldiers about to depart for the front, found in Kabul photo studios.
-The book, titled Taliban, attests to a campy esthetic, quite close to the gay movement in California or a Peter Greenaway film.